[Object As...] Bukola Koiki

 That’s the point of the “Object As . . .” project, for which six artists were chosen by six curators selected by the American Craft Council.
 Supported by the National Endowment for the Arts, the artists created works that speak—subtly, directly, intimately, publicly—about issues that matter to them.
 The works testify to the diversity of makers and practices and to the ongoing impact of craft on our lives.
 Read more about the project.

-Below is a story from one of the participating artists about how their object came into being and what it means to them, followed by a note from the curator.
+Below you can listen to an American Craft Podcast interview with one of the participating artists and read their story about how their object came into being and what it means to them, followed by a note from the curator.

 The Pull | Bukola Koiki